-AWS to Launch an Infrastructure Region in the Kingdom of Saudi Arabia
+AWS To Launch An Infrastructure Region In The Kingdom Of Saudi Arabia

-(MENAFN- Hill & Knowlton) Riyadh, Saudi Arabia, March 4, 2024–Amazon Web Services (AWS), an Amazoncompany (NASDAQ: AMZN), today announced it will launch an AWS infrastructure Region in the Kingdom of Saudi Arabia in 2026.
+(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Amazon Web Services (AWS), an Amazon company (NASDAQ: AMZN), today announced it will launch an AWS infrastructure Region in the Kingdom of Saudi Arabia in 2026.
 The new AWS Region will give developers, startups, entrepreneurs, and enterprises, as well as healthcare, education, gaming, and nonprofit organizations, greater choice for running their applications and serving end users from data centers located in the Kingdom of Saudi Arabia, ensuring that customers who want to keep their content in-country can do so.
 As part of its long-term commitment, AWS is planning to invest more than $5.3 billion (approx. 19.88 billion Saudi riyal) in the Kingdom of Saudi Arabia.
-For more information about AWS Global Infrastructure, visit aws.amazon.com/about-aws/global-infrastructure.
+For more information about AWS Global Infrastructure, visit href="" rel="nofollow" amazon/about-aws/global-infrastructur .

 The new AWS Region will consist of three Availability Zones at launch, adding to the existing 105 Availability Zones across 33 geographic regions globally.
 With today's announcement, AWS has plans to launch 18 more Availability Zones and six more AWS Regions in Malaysia, Mexico, New Zealand, the Kingdom of Saudi Arabia, Thailand, and the AWS European Sovereign Cloud.
 AWS Regions consist of Availability Zones that place infrastructure in separate and distinct geographic locations.
 Availability Zones are located far enough from each other to support customers' business continuity, but near enough to provide low latency for high availability applications that use multiple Availability Zones.
 Each Availability Zone has independent power, cooling, and physical security and is connected through redundant, ultra-low-latency networks.
 AWS customers focused on high availability can design their applications to run in multiple Availability Zones to achieve even greater fault tolerance.